 We’re true Victorians now.

-After living here for more than six years – and since first writing this post – we’ve discovered so many more fun things to do in Victoria, BC.
+After living here for seven years – and since first writing this post – we’ve discovered so many more fun things to do in Victoria, BC.

 We absolutely love Victoria – and you will too when you visit!